PerfectlySoft/PerfectDocs/guide/sessions.md

 // Optional setting to lock session to the initiating user agent string.
 Default is false SessionConfig.userAgentLock = true

+// The interval at which stale sessions are purged from the database SessionConfig.purgeInterval = 3600 // in seconds.
+Default is 1 hour.

 // CouchDB-Specific
 // The CouchDB database used to store sessions SessionConfig.couchDatabase = "sessions"